RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 This will execute `mvn clean package -Pnative` behind the scenes.
 The `-Pnative` argument selects the native maven profile which invokes the Graal compiler.

+We've deleted our old build configuration that took a JAR file.
+We need a new build configuration that can take our new native compiled Quarkus app.
+Create a new build config with this command:

+`oc new-build quay.io/quarkus/ubi-quarkus-native-binary-s2i:19.2.0 --binary --name=payment -l app=payment`

+You should get a `--> Success message` at the end.

  * Mext, start and watch the build, which will take about 3-4 minutes to complete:

 `oc start-build payment --from-file target/*-runner --follow`